jlgarcia75/edge-ai-projects/README.md

                         spaces, e.g. FP32,FP16,FP32-INT8 (FP16 by default)
   -fdm FD_MODEL, --fd_model FD_MODEL
-                        Path to directory for a trained Face Detection model.The directory must have the model precisions as subdirectories.(../models/intel/face-detection-adas-
+                        Path to directory for a trained Face Detection model.This directory path must include the model's precision becauseface-detection-adas-binary-0001 has
+                        only one precision, FP32-INT1.(../models/intel/face-
+                        detection-adas-binary-0001/FP32-INT1/face-detection-
-                        binary-0001 by default)
+                        adas-binary-0001 by default)
   -flm FL_MODEL, --fl_model FL_MODEL
                         Path to directory for a trained Facial Landmarks model.The directory must have the model precisions as